bradjacobs/excel-to-csv/README.md

 * Consider making a 'release version' or something that can be referenced via maven dependency
 * Reorganize Excel Test data for Junit tests.
 * The pom.xml could use some cleanup and organization.
+* (maybe) Add an option to return unformatted numbers instead of WYSIWYG (i.e. "1000000" instead of "1,000,000")
 </details>

 ## FinalThoughts